-Under rail safety legislation, rail transport operators are required to manage the risks posed by the ill health of rail safety workers.
-The responsibility is an essential part of an operator’s rail safety management system, which aims to minimise risks and protect the safety of the public, rail safety workers and their fellow workers, and the environment.
+Under rail safety legislation, rail transport operators must manage the risks posed by the ill health of rail safety workers.
+In other words, the responsibility is an essential part of an operator’s rail safety management system.
+For instance, the aim is to minimise risks and protect the safety of the public, rail safety workers and their fellow workers, and the environment.

-There are three different types of health assessment based on whether the work undertaken is safety critical or non-safety critical.
-A risk management approach is used to determine which category of health assessment applies to various types of work as follows:
+There are three different types of health assessment based on the work undertaken is safety critical or non-safety critical.
+Above all, a risk management approach determines which category of health assessment applies to various types of work as follows:

 rail medical (Category 1)

-Applies to rail safety workers who undertake safety critical work and whose ill health may result in sudden incapacity or collapse leading to a serious incident affecting public safety or the rail network.
+This applies to workers who undertake safety critical work and whose ill health may result in sudden incapacity or collapse.
+Therefore, leading to a serious incident affecting public safety or the rail network.

 rail medical (Category 2)

-Applies to rail safety workers who undertake safety critical work where sudden incapacity will not impact on the safety of the public or the rail network.
+This applies to workers who undertake safety critical work where sudden incapacity will not impact on the safety of the public or the rail network.